jobor019/pyosc/maxosc/README.md

-# MaxOsc
+### Project Description

-Library to call python code from MaxMSP over OSC.
+MaxOsc is a package designed to conveniently call python code from MaxMSP over OSC.
+It's a wrapper of the [python-osc](https://pypi.org/project/python-osc/) package with a built-in parser.

-Use in combination with the pyosc package in MaxMSP.
+The python code should be run independently of Max (in a terminal or similar) and can be used in conjuncture with the set of Max abstractions available [here](https://github.com/jobor019/pyosc/tree/master/pyosc) or directly through the [CNMAT externals](https://cnmat.berkeley.edu/downloads) for OSC (also available through the Max package manager).

+### Project Status

+The project is currently in development.

+Documentation is currently limited.
 Further documentation will be available later.

 ### Minimal Example
-##### Python Code:
+Run the following code in a separate terminal.
+Note that `MaxOsc.run()` will instantiate a [blocking OSC server](https://python-osc.readthedocs.io/en/latest/server.html#blocking-server), hence no code below that point will ever be executed.
 ```python
 from maxosc import MaxOsc